dff1980/SOC-install/README.md

 Download **SUSE-OPENSTACK-CLOUD-8-x86_64-GM-DVD1.iso**
 start from the download directory `repo-cp.sh`

+## Users
+Creating a User "cloud"
+visudo as user root and add the following line to the end of the file:
+`cloud ALL = (root) NOPASSWD:ALL`
+Set the password for the user ardana:
+`sudo passwd ardana`
+Become the user ardana:
+`su - ardana`
 Place a copy of the SUSE Linux Enterprise Server 12 SP3 .iso in the ardana home directory, var/lib/ardana, and rename it to `sles12sp3.iso`.

 ## Repository Locations